 Basically, an ACH payment transfer is one that goes through the NACHA-enforced ACH payment EFT network.
 It can take several days for this type of transfer to clear.
 To complete ACH payment processing, you need to know the bank account number and routing ACH number of the receiving end payment accounts.

-If you accept payments as a vendor or retail merchant and use a third-party payment processor (TPPP), you will receive charges for the processing of credit and debit card payments and ACH payments as well.
+If you accept payments online as a vendor or retail merchant and use a merchant service provider, you will receive charges for the processing of credit and debit card payments and ACH payments as well.

-A TPPP retains deposit relationships with different financial institutions to process payments for merchants.
-In turn, a merchant submits what payments he or she needs to receive through the TPPP.
+A merchant service provider retains deposit relationships with different financial institutions to process payments for merchants.
+In turn, a merchant obtains a signed ACH authorization form from the customer and submits what payments he or she needs to receive through the TPPP.
 The TPPP generates and deposits the payments into the vendor’s deposit accounts, mainly through ACH debits and credit cards.

 Below is a summary of the typical processing costs for ACH transfers, as of 2021.